jonasoesch/p9/paper.md

 ## Dependent variables

-To test the hypotheses described in the section (>>Research hypotheses), we have established several measures.
+To test the hypotheses described in section [-@sec:hypotheses], we have established several measures.
 A part of them was based on the answers the participants gave to a questionnaire that was displayed at the end of each mini-story.
 We have included the whole questionnaire in the supplementary material.

 #### H1: Relationship